JustAHuman-xD/MoreCobblemonTweaks/README.md

 # MoreCobblemonTweaks
-A qol cobblemon client mod introducing pc box names, wallpapers, and more!<br>
+A qol cobblemon client mod introducing a variety of small but nice features.
+MoreCobblemonTweaks was the predecessor of the official PC search, box names, and box wallpapers system that was implemented in Cobblemon 1.7 by yours truly!
+They have since been removed from this mod, but there are still plenty of other features.

 # Config
 - All of the features listed in the section below can be individually tweaked in the mod's config.
 You can change them in the config file itself located in `configs/more_cobblemon_tweaks.json` or if mod menu & cloth config are installed, by using the in game editor (recommended).